Turkish Coalition of America on Twitter Turkish Coalition of America on Facebook Turkish Coalition of America on YouTube

 • Amerika Turk Koalisyonu

-TCA Fact Sheet: The First Balkan War
+TCA Fact Sheet: The 1912-1913 Balkan Wars

 • The First Balkan War broke out in October 1912 when the Balkan League-comprised of Bulgaria, Greece, Serbia and Montenegro- declared war on the Ottoman Empire.
 The war of 1912, together with the Second Balkan War, settled the question of who would rule “Ottoman Europe”.

 • Within just a month of the start of hostilities, the Ottoman army collapsed.
-Bulgarian troops pushed the Ottoman army to the Catalca line of defense which lay just thirty kilometers from the capital Istanbul.
+Bulgarian troops pushed the Ottoman army to the Catalca line of defense, which lay just thirty kilometers from the capital Istanbul.
 Bulgarian forces also besieged the old Ottoman capital of Adrianople (modern-day Edirne; recovered during the Second Balkan War).

 • The Serbs advanced into Macedonia and reached Manastir.
 The Montenegrin army, together with Serb forces, occupied Novi Pazar and Scutari.
-Greek forces advanced into Thessaly and Salonika, the centre of Spanish-speaking Jewry, who had been saved from the Spanish Inquisition by the Ottomans and settled there.
+Greek forces advanced into Thessaly and Salonika, the center of Spanish-speaking Jewry, who had been saved from the Spanish Inquisition by the Ottomans and settled there.

-• According toreports of the Union des Association Israelites, great suffering was inflicted upon the Jewish community with the taking of Salonika which was accompanied by plunder, extortion, as well as murder (The Jewish Yearbook, No. 5674, p.193).
-A Greek policy of “Hellenization” ensued after 1912, causing much hardship for the Sephardic Jewish community of this city (Mark Mazower, Salonica, City of Ghosts:Christians, Muslims and Jews 1430-1950, p.285).
+• According to reports of the Union des Association Israelites, great suffering was inflicted upon the Jewish community with the taking of Salonika which was accompanied by plunder, extortion, as well as murder (The Jewish Yearbook, No. 5674, p.193).
+A Greek policy of “Hellenization” ensued after 1912, causing much hardship for the Sephardic Jewish community of this city (Mark Mazower, Salonica, City of Ghosts: Christians, Muslims and Jews 1430-1950, p.285).

 • By December 1912, the Ottomans lost all areas to the west of Istanbul.